 Except for the payment and confidentiality obligations outlined in the previous two paragraphs, the matters set forth in this Confirmation regarding the Services constitute an expression of the parties' mutual intent and understanding and do not constitute a binding agreement to enter into a transaction regarding the Services or any similar transaction.
 A binding agreement with respect to the Services shall only arise as a result of the parties' negotiation, execution and delivery of a mutually acceptable Agreement.
 Except to enforce the payment obligation set forth above, neither EESI nor Customer shall bring any claim or action against the other as a result of a failure to agree on or enter into an Agreement for the Services.

-Neither party shall be liable to the other for any loss or prospective profits or any other special, punitive, exemplary, consequential, incidental or indirect losses or damages relating to this Confirmation or for any performance or failure to perform any obligations under this Confirmation.
+Except as expressly provided above, neither party shall be liable to the other for any loss or prospective profits or any other special, punitive, exemplary, consequential, incidental or indirect losses or damages relating to this Confirmation or for any performance or failure to perform any obligations under this Confirmation.
 This Confirmation shall be governed by and construed in accordance with the laws of the State of Texas.

 Please sign and return a copy of this Confirmation acknowledging your agreement to the above today, after which date this Confirmation will be void.